Changing the way the world sees

 Not all Oregonians can travel to Portland for specialized care—so Casey comes to them.

 Thanks to the generous support of donors like you, Casey can now reach even more Oregonians, faster, with sophisticated diagnostic testing and treatments.
-Not only will these funds help refurbish the original mobile eye clinic, they’ll allow the Outreach Program to train local partners, offer real-time diagnostic support to rural colleagues and purchase a second mobile clinic.
+Learn how OHSU Casey Eye Institute’s outreach program is changing lives for people in rural and underserved communities across Oregon.

 Get in Touch